 Third, there is a huge body of literature on public opinion towards immigrants and immigration.
 Mostly, this literature is interested in questions such as which immigrant categories are deemed acceptable, what is expected of immigrants and how they should be treated (e.g. Heath et al. 2020).
 Another focus is on explaining what drives opposition to immigration.
-However, among the policy-related questions investigated here, some also relate to minority and immigrant rights in the country, that is, what we refer to as the participation dimension of diversity assent (Wasmer and Koch 2003; Gorodzeisky and Semyonov 2009; Scheepers, Gijsberts, and Coenders 2002; Ziller and Berning 2021).
-Studies have also considered support for the rights of religious minorities, in particular Muslims (e.g. Statham 2016; Carol, Helbling, Michalowski 2015) as well as solidarity with refugees (Drohout et al 2023).
+However, some of the policy-related questions investigated here relate to minority and immigrant rights in the country, that is, what we refer to as participation assent (Gorodzeisky and Semyonov 2009; Scheepers, Gijsberts, and Coenders 2002; Wasmer and Koch 2003; Ziller and Berning 2021).
+Studies have also considered support for the rights of religious minorities, in particular Muslims (e.g. Carol, Helbling, and Michalowski 2015; Statham 2016) as well as solidarity with refugees (Drouhot, Schönwälder, and Petermann 2023).
+Scholarship on affirmative action in the United States also supports the conceptual distinction between more general views and views regarding political interventions.
+Explaining the discrepancy between Americans' support for the principal of racial equality and their more sceptical views on specific policies to ensure this equality, has been a key concern in US-scholarship (Krysan 2000; Peterson 1994).
 These scholarships thus also offer some insights into how societies adapt to diversification.